RSPB Conservation Data Supply: Frequently Asked Questions

 As the owners of the data to be supplied, the data supply contract was written by the RSPB’s Legal Advisors.
 We therefore cannot guarantee we can amend the wording of our data supply contract.
 Please email speciesdatarequests@rspb.org.uk inbox with your data request reference (if you have already submitted your request) if you wish to discuss this further.
 Please be aware clauses relating to Freedom of Information Requests are only applicable to public bodies and do not include private companies.

 There is a specific clause relating to Freedom of Information Request in the data supply contract we will issue in advance of sharing the data.
-You must not disclose any Data to any third party pursuant to any request for information (“Request”) received by you under the Freedom of Information Act 2000 or the Environmental Information Regulations 2004 or equivalent law or regulations in force in Scotland (collectively “FOI/EIR Law”) unless and until you have complied with the remainder of this sub-clause.
+You will not disclose any Data to any third party pursuant to any request for information (“Request”) received by you under the Freedom of Information Act 2000 or the Environmental Information Regulations 2004 or equivalent law or regulations in force in Scotland (collectively “FOI/EIR Law”) unless and until you have complied with the remainder of this sub-clause.
 You shall forward a copy of the Request to us within 5 working days of receipt, and state whether you intend to disclose any Data, and if so, giving details.
-We shall respond within 5 working days with a statement setting out our considered opinion on the merits of statutory exemptions under FOI/EIR Law, on where the public interest lies in respect of any qualified exemptions under FOI/EIR Law, and as to whether any disclosure of Data are required.
+We shall respond within 5 working days with a statement setting out our considered opinion on the merits of statutory exemptions under FOI/EIR Law, on where the public interest lies in respect of any qualified exemptions under FOI/EIR Law, and as to whether any disclosure of Data is required.
 You shall promptly notify us in writing of your agreement or otherwise with our opinion.
 Nothing shall prevent you from disclosing Data in discharge of your statutory duties under FOI/EIR Law, but you shall indemnify us against all costs, claims, demands, liabilities, expenses, damages or losses which we may suffer or incur as a result of any such disclosure of Data to which we have not agreed.